dip07/codeRepository/CommunityDetectionUsingSeedSetExpansion/README.md

-This is a algorithm for community detection that I did in my course of DBMS at ISU
+This is a algorithm for community detection that I did in my course of DBMS at ISU.
+My teammates were Arjun Bhattacharya( @arjun033 ) and Bijon Bose ( @bijon90)